It was in the middle of the 2018 summer heatwave.

-Like Piktochart, their story may not be anything out of the ordinary.
-But it does a great job at aligning in its messages its values of change, optimism, collaboration, innovation, and helping others “find their calling”.
+Like Piktochart, their brand story may not be anything out of the ordinary.
+But note the writing angle that it goes for. it does a great job at aligning in its messages its values of change, optimism, collaboration, innovation, and helping others “find their calling”.

 Each slide brings us a step closer to its milestone or its way of working and is told from the perspective of its employees and their challenges and inspirations.

 What we can learn from IDEO’s brand storytelling:

 - Its coherence between its mission and the brand’s most important value: its people.